ligato/docs/docs/plugins/vpp-plugins.md

 # VPP Plugins

 This section describes the VPP agent plugins.
-Each plugin section provides:
+The information provided for each plugin includes:

-- Short description
+- Short description.
-- Pointers to the `*.proto` containing configuration/NB protobuf API definitions, the 'models.go' file defining the model, and the conf file if one is available.
+- Pointers to the `.proto` files containing configuration/NB protobuf API definitions, the `models.go` file defining the model, and conf file if available.
-- Example configuration interactions using an etcd data store, REST and gPRC.
+- Configuration programming examples, if available, using an etcd data store, REST and gPRC.

-!!!
-Note
-    For VPP plugins, REST supports the retrieval of the existing configuration.
-REST cannot be used to add, modify or delete configuration data.

 ---

 **Agentctl**

-VPP configuration data can also be managed using `agentctl config` commands.
+You can manage VPP configurations using [agentctl][agentctl].
 ```
 Usage:	agentctl config COMMAND

-Manage agent configuration

 COMMANDS
+  delete      Delete config in agent
   get         Get config from agent
-  history     Retrieve config history
+  history     Show config history
   resync      Run config resync
   retrieve    Retrieve currently running config
   update      Update config in agent
+  watch       Watch events
 ```

-Reference: [agentctl config commands][agentctl-config]

 ---

 ## GoVPPMux Plugin

-The GoVPPMux plugin allows a VPP agent plugin to access VPP through its own dedicated communication channel.
-This is accomplished using connection multiplexing.
+The GoVPPMux plugin allows a VPP plugin to talk to VPP through its own dedicated communication channel using connection multiplexing.

-A specific plugin interacts with VPP by requesting the GoVPPMux plugin to obtain its own dedicated communication channel.
-Behind the scenes, all channels share the same connection between the GoVPP core and the VPP process.
-This channel-to-multiplexed connection is created during the plugin initialization using the GoVPP core function.
+A VPP plugin interacts with VPP by asking the GoVPPMux plugin to obtain a communication channel.
+Behind the scenes, all channels share the same connection between the GoVPP core, and the VPP process.
+Plugin initialization creates the channel-to-multiplexed connection using the GoVPP core function.

-The notion of channel multiplexing is illustrated from this figure extracted from the [fd.io/govpp repository][fdio-govpp-repo].
+Channel multiplexing figure from the [fd.io/govpp repository][fdio-govpp-repo].

 ```